-This wonderful Italian-style cheesecake has a rich, buttery tart crust and a lightly sweetened ricotta filling that's delicately flavored with fresh orange zest and lemon and vanilla extracts.
-It's the perfect finish for a spring dinner party or Easter celebration.Print
+Ricotta cheese pie is an Italian-style cheesecake that replaces cream cheese with ricotta.
+Our version of this classic Italian dessert has a buttery tart crust and a lightly sweetened filling that’s delicately flavored with fresh orange zest and lemon.

 Italian Ricotta Pie

 - 1/2 cup sugar

 - 1 teaspoon vanilla extract

 - 3 to 4 tablespoons ice water, or more if needed